2009 Jaipur fire: Sitapura Industries Association

 The Sitapura Industries Association has 1383 units, consisting of 325 garment, 115 jewellers, 110 handicraft, and other units like chemical, cable, manufacturing, IT, BPO, Auto parts, Educational Institutes and Hospitals having an investment of over 750 billion.
-The SITAPURA INDUSTRIES ASSOCIATION have played an important part in shaping the economy of the State of Rajasthan and generation of employment (approximately 1,000,000 direct/indirect workers).
+The Sitapura Industries Association have played an important part in shaping the economy of the State of Rajasthan and generation of employment (approximately 1,000,000 direct/indirect workers).
 The Sitapura Industries Association has played an important role in exports and generation of foreign exchange.
 That on 29 October 2009 at about 4:00 p.m. some leakage of Petrol started in IOC Terminal and by 6:00 p.m. the fumes had spread far and wide in and around the Indian Oil Corporation terminal.
 That a huge explosion and fire erupted at 7:35 p.m. and the noise and shock waves were so intense that it gave an impression of an earthquake to the Industries of the area.
 The neighbouring industries adjacent to the Indian Oil Corporation terminal suffered major structural damages, loss of inventory, equipment, and finished goods.
 As a consequence of the Fire and associated hazards the District Collector, Jaipur declared a 5 km. zone as dangerous area and prohibited entry of the persons and vehicles in the area.
-The SITAPURA INDUSTRIES ASSOCIATION claims to have lost Rs.
+The Sitapura Industries Association claims to have lost Rs.
 4000 million worth of property, equipment and inventory instantaneously on 29 October 2009.
 Thereafter the loss of production, dispatch and consequent loss of goodwill is valued at Rs.
 2000 million per day.
 The industries were allowed free access to their units since 5 November 2009.
 The total estimated loss is valued at 18000 million.
 As an EPZ is part of the Sitapura Industrial Area it houses a number of export-oriented units.
 The peak season for the export oriented units was at handshake.
 Due to fire and subsequent pollution and dispersion of carbon soot particles in atmosphere almost 100% finished garments would fail in stringent quality test and would have to be dumped in the domestic market at throwaway prices.
 As the industries are most likely to falter on their export commitment, the loss of Goodwill will takes years to rebuild.

 Government report

-On 10 December 2009, the Indian Minister of State of Petroleum and Natural Gas Jitin Prasada said the government today ruled out a C.B.I. / केंद्रीय अन्वेषण ब्यूरो probe into the November fires and informed the Lok Sabha and the Indian press that a Committee had- 'ruled out sabotage or terrorism', blamed both 'corporate neglect' and 'severe radiant heat' from the October fires, and denied any connection with a similar, but smaller blast that month in Kashmir.
+On 10 December 2009, the Indian Minister of State of Petroleum and Natural Gas Jitin Prasada said the government ruled out a Central Bureau of Investigation probe into the November fires and informed the Lok Sabha and the Indian press that a Committee had- 'ruled out sabotage or terrorism', blamed both 'corporate neglect' and 'severe radiant heat' from the October fires, and denied any connection with a similar, but smaller blast that month in Kashmir.